Lugar Injury Law will fight for you to receive full and fair compensation for your injuries if you were injured by a faulty product.

 When a product is not as safe as it should be, or lacks proper warnings, the manufacturer or retailer may be liable for compensating you for the injuries you suffered for using it.
 However, not every injury related to a product in Virginia results in a valid product liability claim.
 If you were injured because of a dangerous product, whether it was a defective power tool or faulty medical device, you should call a Roanoke product liability lawyer to discuss your rights and legal options.

 This area of law can be complex and confusing, which is why it is essential to speak with an experienced Roanoke personal injury attorney.
 By working with a legal representative from the beginning, you will gain invaluable insight and improve the odds of obtaining a favorable outcome.
-To speak with an experienced attorney about pursuing compensation through a product liability lawsuit, contact Lugar Law PC at (540) 384-0348 or through our online form.
+To speak with an experienced attorney about pursuing compensation through a product liability lawsuit, contact Lugar Injury Law at (540) 384-0348 or through our online form.

 Types of Defective Product Liability Claims